ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## sort_fields

 A list of fields used to for sorting.

+The referenced fields create new columns in the search view.

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > sort_fields`